MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response and provide assistance as needed.

-    GitHub Copilot will analyze the spec.md file and evaluate whether clarification questions are necessary.
+    GitHub Copilot analyzes the spec.md file and evaluates whether clarification questions are necessary.

-    For example, you might receive questions that are similar to the following:
+    For example, you might receive questions that are similar to the following sample questions:

     - "When a user is removed from a project after uploading documents to that project, what should happen to those documents?"
     - "When a project is deleted, what should happen to all documents associated with that project?"
     - "When a shared document is deleted by the owner, what happens to recipients who had access to it?"
-    - "When a user uploads a document with a filename that contains special characters (e.g., Q4 Report (2025) - Finance & Ops.pdf), how should the system handle it?"
+    - "When a user uploads a document with a filename that contains special characters (for example, Q4 Report (2025) - Finance & Ops.pdf), how should the system handle it?"
     - "When disk storage becomes full during a document upload, how should the system respond?"

-    The questions will be presented one at a time.
+    The questions are presented one at a time.

 1. If clarifications are needed, consider each question appropriately before answering.